 All students must take Health Education.
-This includes HIV/AIDS lessons, every year.
+This includes lessons on HIV and AIDS prevention, every year.
 It’s part of NY State law.
 The State also sets the learning standards for Health Education.

 As in any subject, NY State sets learning standards at each grade level.
 They describe:

 - what they should be able to do